coraallensavietta/GitHubPrez/index.md

 Let's create a new project directory and see how Git can help us track our changes.

 *note: The `code` command I use below only works if you've set Visual Studio Code as your Git editor.
-To do that, follow **Bonus: Set Up Visual Studio Code** instructions at the bottom of this page.
+To do so, follow **Bonus: Set Up Visual Studio Code** instructions at the bottom of this page.
 Otherwise, you can skip lines starting with `code`, replacing them by creating and editing your readme.md file in another text editor.*
 ```shell
 mkdir example-repo # create a new folder
 cd example-repo